-for some $\epsilon > 0$.\\ If we apply Proposition~\ref{p.martingale} to $E = \arm_j(r,R)$ and $\rho=2$, we obtain that:
+for some $\epsilon > 0$.\\ If we apply Proposition~\ref{p.martingale} to $E = \arm_j(r,R)$ and $\rho=2$, we obtain that

 Let us now use Lemmas~\ref{l.piv_arm_1} to~\ref{l.piv_arm_5} with $\alpha^{an}_k(\cdot,\cdot)$ instead of $\widetilde{\alpha}_k(\cdot,\cdot)$.
-As in the proof of of~\eqref{e.main} of Theorem~\ref{t.quenched_arm}, we use the quasi-multiplicativity property and the polynomial decay property without mentioning it.
-By same considerations as in the proof of this last result, we obtain that the contribution of the boxes $S$ in $A(2r,R/2)$ is at most:
+As in the proof of~\eqref{e.main2}, we use the quasi-multiplicativity property and the polynomial decay property without mentioning it.
+By the same considerations as in the proof of \eqref{e.main2}, we obtain that the contribution of the boxes $S$ in $A(2r,R/2)$ is at most

-(Note that, in order to obtain the above estimate, Proposition~\ref{p.alpha_4} is not enough and we need the multiscale estimate Proposition~\ref{p.alpha_4_geq}.)
-The contribution of the boxes outside of $B_{R/2}$ is at most:
+(Note that, in order to obtain the above estimate, Proposition~\ref{p.alpha_4} is not enough and we need the multiscale estimate Proposition~\ref{p.alpha_4_from_SS}.)
+The contribution of the boxes outside of $B_{R/2}$ is at most

-The contribution of the boxes in $B_{2r}$ is at most:
+The contribution of the boxes in $B_{2r}$ is at most

-Finally:
+Finally,

 which ends the proof. \end{proof}

 We end the paper by proving the quantitative quenched estimate Theorem~\ref{t.quenched_cross}.